pact-foundation/pact-provider-verifier/README.md

 Execute pact provider verification against a provider which implements the following:

-* an http get endpoint which returns pact provider_states by consumer
+* an http get endpoint which returns the available [Provider States](https://docs.pact.io/documentation/provider_states.html) by consumer

 		{
-			"myConsumer": [
+			"SomeUI": [
-				"customer is logged in",
+				"customer A is logged in",
-				"customer has a million dollars"
+				"customer A has a million dollars"
+			],
+			"BackendAPI": [
+				"customer A is logged in",
+				"there are no customers"
 			]
 		}